Iximiel/cudaOnPlumed/Implementation.md

 repository to use the NVIDIA's [CCCL](https://github.com/NVIDIA/cccl) API.
 You may find some changes in the code.
-The code changes are not radical and I may have missed something while updating the page, always refer to the repository for an up-to-date code.
+The code changes are not radical and I may have missed something while updating the page, always refer to the code present in the main [plumed repository](https://github.com/plumed/plumed2/tree/master/plugins/cudaCoord) for an up-to-date code.

 ## The switching function
 In this case the coordination is calculated with